devuuuxd/Youtube-Subscriber-Verfier/readme.md

 - **Permission Issues**: Verify that the bot has appropriate permissions in your Discord server.
 - **Image Issues**: Make sure the image format is supported and accessible.

-## Contributing 🤝

-Contributions are welcome!
-Please open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/YouTube-Subscriber-Verifier).

-## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact 📧

-For any questions or support, please open an issue on the [GitHub repository](https://github.com/yourusername/YouTube-Subscriber-Verifier) or contact me directly.
+For any questions or support, please open an issue on the [GitHub repository](https://github.com/devuuuxd/YouTube-Subscriber-Verifier) or contact me directly.

 Happy verifying! 🎉